ellefsen/wordpress-heroku-php/README.md

   PATH="/usr/local/sbin:$PATH"

-Add this below Heroku Toolbelt setting to swap the PHP you use on the command line.
+Add this below Heroku Toolbelt setting in .bashrc or .bash_profile to swap the PHP you use on the command line.

 	export PATH="$(brew --prefix homebrew/php/php55)/bin:$PATH"